amelielabs/amelie-docs/content/db/architecture.md

 bytecode explicitly generated for this worker to be executed by its virtual machine context.

 Backend workers can be created or dropped dynamically.

+### Partitioning

+All tables are partitioned (having at least 1 partition).
+Partitions are created on each backend worker for parallel access or modification.

+Partitions are implemented as dedicated **`Pods`** and work as coroutines with dedicated serial queues.
+Backends workers host Pods.
+There is no strict association between the partitions (pods) and backends.
+This enables independent dynamic scaling, moving, and rebalancing pods between backends.

+### Heaps and Indexes

+Partitions store rows in Heaps. **`Heap`** is a custom memory-allocator context designed for fast in-memory usage and on-disk persistence.
+It has a shared-nothing design (access by one partition at a time, with some exceptions).
+Designed for instant drop and disk write as a large continuous memory blocks.

+Amelie tables are Index-organized Tables (IOT).
+Tables always have a primary index.
+All indexes are built per partition and point directly to rows from the Heap.
+Secondary indexes also point to the row, making them as fast as the primary index.

+Tables can be directly joined with other tables and used in subqueries.
+Amelie coordinates access to partitions created on other backends for those cases to avoid concurrent writes simultaneously.

 ### Sharding